 “The result is also a testament to the strength of the UK’s data protection regime.”

 One thing to be mindful of is if your business operates in the EEA, offers goods or services in the EEA, or monitors the behaviour of individuals in the EEA, future adequacy decisions may affect your data processing.
 As adequacy decisions are reviewed every four years, it may be worth having a Plan B in place if your business will need to meet EU GDPR rules in the future.

 To keep confidential information safe, only collect, process and share data that your organisation absolutely needs.
 Also, be sure not to keep any data longer than necessary “just in case”.
 Make sure you and your employees are controlling data in line with UK GDPR and data protection law.

 It is also wise to securely destroy all personal information your business no longer needs.
 By using our shredding services for all data you no longer need, you will receive proof of destruction to demonstrate your organisation’s commitment to meeting data retention and destruction regulations.

 For a more comprehensive look at the UK’s General Data Protection Regulations, we recommend looking through the ICO’s UK GDPR guide by clicking here.
 We would also highly recommend regularly visiting the Information Commissioner’s Office’s website for up-to-date information on data protection now the Brexit transition period has ended.

 Sign up for our newsletter here to receive alerts about new blog articles, data protection advice, and Shred Station news.
 Thanks for reading!

-All information is correct at the time of publication on 11/06/2021.
+All information is correct at the time of publication update on 29th June 2021.
 To stay up-to-date with data protection guidelines after the date of publication, please contact the Information Commissioner’s Office.